tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 Injection of random positional error like this is one valid way to reduce the incidence of model bias that may arise due to the fact that we are not using the original free set.
+Note that since the fitting potential in a running simulation is only updated when the R-work drops to a new low, in this case you'll have to stop the current simulation for the changes to take effect.
 Clicking the green "STOP" button at bottom right will stop the simulation and save the instantaneous coordinates.
 Now, set the weight back to 0.8, `select the model`__ and start a fresh simulation.
 You should see the R-factors quickly drop back to the vicinity of 0.19-0.21.
 Now, drop the temperature to zero using the slider near the bottom of the General tab.
 Wait for the R-factors to settle to constant values, and hit the green STOP button.
-Now start a new simulation - you should see the R-factors drop a little as the updated potential takes effect.

 __ cxcmd:select\ #1